bolyche/bolyche.github.io/_posts/2023-09-26-When-You-Have-A-Hammer-2.md

 - Google Cloud Platform data warehousing solution
 - Optimal for OLAP on a larger scale
-- Optimised for denormalised (nested) datasets
+- Optimised for denormalised or nested datasets
 - Works well on wide data; also well with long data which can be sharded or partitioned if needed (with auto-sharding on date possible)
 - Slow for joins and when using multiple tables
 - Inserts / deletes will operate on a similar timeframe for a few rows vs a few thousand